 - Best practices when disputes arise between constituents

 The panel will review these and other key issues:

-- When can counsel represent a corporate entity as well as its constituent shareholders, members, officers or directors?
+- When can counsel represent a corporate entity and its constituent shareholders, members, officers, or directors?

-- How should counsel respond to actions or instructions from an officer of the entity when counsel does not think the action is in the best interest of the company?
+- How should counsel respond to actions or instructions from an officer of the entity when counsel does not think the action is in the company's best interest?

 - When is an attorney-client relationship established under the ABA Rules?

 - What steps should counsel take when a dispute arises between shareholders, officers, or directors of a company?